orangesys/influxdb-rails/README.md

 ```

 ## Demo
 Want to see this in action?
-Check out our [sample dashboard](https://github.com/influxdata/influxdb-rails/tree/master/sample-dashboard).
+Check out our [hello-rails-apm](https://github.com/gavinzhou/hello-rails-apm).
+Grafana Dashboard ID is 11031 10429 10428 .

 ## Frequently Asked Questions